sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-265/final-project.md

   - Instructions or step-by-steps
   - Posting links in the chat

-### Time limit
+### Time limit - 10points

-- Individual: 4-6 minutes for full marks
+- Individual: 4-6 minutes for full marks.
-- Group: 9-11 minutes for full marks
+- Group: 9-11 minutes for full marks.
-- Extra mark deduction if Ash has to stop you
+- Extra mark deduction if moderator has to stop you.

+### Submission instructions

+- Submit repo links to GitHub
+- Submit links to deployed pages
+- Submit links to figma or any other wireframes that was used in the project
+- Submit links to project board